ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 What this axiom asserts is actually a bit weaker than the precise ghost of a tabulation of $P$; that would require instead of (2) that for any $a\in A$ and any set $X$ with $P(a,X)$, there exists a $b\in B$ with $p(b)=a$ and $M_b\cong X$.
 However, this stronger statement is still inconsistent, because if we took $A=1$ and $P=\top$ it would resurrect $U$ in the form of $B$!
 The form given above is weak enough to keep the dead in their graves, yet strong enough to be useful.
 (The former statement follows from the discussion below about inter-interpretability of SEAR and ZF, at least as long as the reader believes that ZF is consistent.
 The latter remains to be gone more into.)

-_Exercise: why is adherence to "speak no evil" necessary for Axiom 5 to be reasonable as stated?_
+_Exercise: why respect for the [[principle of equivalence]] necessary for Axiom 5 to be reasonable as stated?_

 #### Applications of collection